Debunking the Most Common Myths About RFP Automation

-1. Automation is going to phase out my job.
+1. RFP automation is going to phase out my job.

 We tend to see this myth circulating in all industries where automation is present.
 Yet, the likelihood you’d lose your job because of it is fairly rare.
 For proposal writers, the idea that RFP automation might make your job redundant or less important is completely false.
-Although it’s useful for simple, time-consuming tasks that don’t require much thought, automation falls short in myriad ways.
+Although it’s useful for simple, time-consuming tasks that don’t require much thought, RFP automation software falls short in myriad ways.
 RFP software can’t think strategically or emotionally, which is essential when you’re trying to develop a proposal that resonates with the issuer.
-Automation software doesn’t take into account that your client values transparency or that you’re involved in the community where that company is located.
+RFP automation software doesn’t take into account that your client values transparency or that you’re involved in the community where that company is located.
 It does only what you tell and teach it to do.
 Technology can never compete with your complex, inherently human level of thinking.

 2. RFP automation is too expensive.

 Of course, automation software that a small business deems “too expensive” may be reasonably priced to a large corporation.
 It’s a major expense and one you should be prepared for.
-Still, there are many RFP software options on the market that are worth the investment, so long as they increase your efficiency without sacrificing quality.
+Still, there are many RFP automation software options on the market that are worth the investment, so long as they increase your efficiency without sacrificing quality.
 Determine what tasks you’re looking to automate and research budget-friendly software that meets this criteria.
 Remember, you don’t need to automate every single step of your RFP process.
 And you shouldn’t.
 While we agree that this technology is expensive, it actually saves you money in the long term.
 When your team is equipped with the right tools, the increased productivity results in a higher RFP response rate.

 3. RFP automation is only useful for RFPs.